earnedkibbles58/ICCPS_2022_MoS/README.md

 This repo contains the code for reproducing the experiments for the ICCPS 2022 paper "Monotonic Safety for Scalable and Data-Efficient Probabilistic Safety Analysis"

-# Dependencies and Requirements
-This package requires docker, linux screen (or mac/windows equivalent) and a machine with an x86 processor and 16Gb of RAM.
+Dependencies and Requirements: This package requires docker, linux screen (or mac/windows equivalent) and a machine with an x86 processor and 16Gb of RAM.

-The first step to reproduce the experiments is to obtain the docker image from ADD DOCKER LINK HERE!!!!!
+The first step to reproduce the experiments is to obtain the docker rar file provided in the REP.

 The experiments have 3 components to them: